By Steve & Tamami Laser

 A new 7-inch digital instrument cluster places the tachometer in the middle with an integrated digital speedometer in its center.
 A programmable meter to the left can display a g-meter, amps, or temperature.
 When the driver selects Track mode, the tach changes to a linear graph for easy viewing.

 The BRZ’s available 8-inch touchscreen display includes Subaru Starlink™ multimedia, Apple CarPlay™ and Android Auto™ smartphone connectivity, Bluetooth®, and SiriusXM®.
 Subaru’s EyeSight Driver Assist technology is included on models fitted with the automatic transmission.

 Note: Prototype models are shown in this story.
 Features, specifications and launch timing for future U.S. market production models are subject to change without notice.

-News source, photos and video courtesy of Subaru of America, Inc., and Subaru Corporation
+News source and photos courtesy of Subaru of America, Inc., and Subaru Corp.

 Story (commentary) © 2020 CarNichiWa.com